 The Human Centered Design & Engineering Master's Ambassador program enables prospective students to learn from the experiences of current HCDE Master's students.
-If you would like to meet with a Master's Ambassador, complete this form.

 2020 Graduate Ambassadors